 Who isn't in a time crunch these days?
-Even with the best intentions, it's easy to fall off the workout wagon after a hiccup in a weekly routine.
+Even with the best intentions, it's easy to let a busy weekly routine crowd out regular physical activity.
 Yet, the beneficial effects of exercise are undeniable and far outweigh any risk in most adults.
-Current recommendations suggest adults get at least 150 minutes of cardiorespiratory moderate-intensity exercise per week, with two to three days per week of resistance exercise also recommended.
+Current recommendations suggest that in a week, adults get at least 150 minutes of moderate-intensity aerobic exercise such as such as brisk walking or cycling, and two to three days of muscle-strengthening activities.

-It's best to spread your activity out during the week, as well as breaking it up into smaller chunks of time throughout the day.
-In fact, "research continues to emerge supporting the notion that small bouts of exercise accumulated throughout the day may provide many of the same benefits as one continuous bout of activity," says Jessica Matthews, MS, an exercise physiologist at the American Council on Exercise.
+It's best to spread out activity during the week, as well as break it up into smaller chunks of time throughout the day."Researchers show that small bouts of exercise throughout the day compared to one prolonged bout can be equally beneficial to one's health," says Jennifer McDaniel, MS, RDN, CSSD, LD, a spokesperson for the Academy of Nutrition and Dietetics.
+In addition, smaller bouts tend to be easier for people to implement and maintain.
 So, if you can't seem to find 30 consecutive minutes in a day for your workout, you can still fit it in by splitting up the time.

-Hold 10-minute mini-workouts.
-Matthews suggests taking 10 minutes in the morning, afternoon and evening to do some form of activity.
-This can include 10 minutes of bodyweight exercises (push-ups, crunches, lunges, squats, etc.) in the morning, a 10-minute brisk walk during your lunch break at work and 10 minutes of yoga-inspired stretching in the evening.
+Try taking 10 minutes in the morning, afternoon and evening to do some form of activity.
+This can include 10 minutes of body weight exercises (push-ups, crunches, lunges, squats, etc.) in the morning, a 10-minute brisk walk during your lunch break at work and 10 minutes of yoga-inspired stretching in the evening.

-Stoler also points out how quickly 30 minutes of activity accumulates when you seek out opportunities, such as taking the stairs, parking far away and doing yard work.
+Thirty minutes of activity accumulates quickly when you seek out opportunities, such as taking the stairs, parking far away and doing yard work.

 If you can't seem to find the self-motivation needed to make it happen, consider recruiting a workout partner or hiring a fitness professional.
-Knowing that someone is expecting you at a certain place or time can help to enhance accountability for being more active, says Matthews.
+Knowing that someone is expecting you at a certain place or time can help to enhance accountability for being more active.